How to Prepare for Your Colonoscopy: A Comprehensive Patient Guide

 Depending on age and overall health, some patients may receive lighter sedation.
 For this reason, it is important to discuss your medical history, current medications, and any concerns with your doctor beforehand.

-A colonoscopy typically takes about 30 minutes, though it may take longer if polyps are found or additional treatment is needed to ensure a careful and complete examination.
+A colonoscopy typically takes about 30–60 minutes, based on commonly referenced clinical guidance.
+The duration may be longer if polyps are found or additional treatment is required to ensure a careful and complete examination.

 What Happens After a Colonoscopy?